onap/dcaegen2/docs/sections/components/glossary.rst

 Policy UI (not yet implemented)
 -------------------------------

-Non DCAE Component - Policy User Interace where Operations assigns values to configuraton specified for this.
+Non DCAE Component - Policy User Interface where Operations assigns values to configuration specified for this.

 Run-Time
 --------

 Refers to the when a service is running on the platform.

 SCH - Service Change Handler
 ----------------------------